nmazda/BubbleProject/README.md

 **Pix2Pix**

 The Pix2Pix architecture consists of a generator that creates realistic images from input data and a discriminator that evaluates their authenticity.
 During adversarial training, the generator and discriminator are optimized together, improving the generator's ability to produce high-quality, realistic images.
+For more details please refer original [paper](https://arxiv.org/pdf/1611.07004).

 **Dataset Preparation**